ably/ably-asset-tracking-android/README.md

 ```

-Asset Tracking SDK is used to receive the location of the required assets.
+Asset Subscribing SDK is used to receive the location of the required assets.

 Here is an example of how Asset Subscribing SDK can be used: